TNolan01/tommy1/README.md

 <br>

-<span style= "font-weight:bold; font-size:16px">Origins of the project</span>
+<span style= "font-weight:bold; font-size:16px">Origins Of The Project</span>
 <p> The business has an established traditional bricks and mortar store but is looking to enter the E-commerce space to offset the potential impacts of a slow down in the construction sector related to potential recession and new enviromental rules relating to certain products that they currently sell. </p>

-<span style="font-weight:bold; font-size:16px">A proposed solution.</span>
+<span style="font-weight:bold; font-size:16px">A Proposed Solution</span>
-<p>The proposed plan is to design an E-commerce solution and marketing strategy to attract and retain new customers.</p>
+<p>The proposed plan is to design an E-commerce solution and marketing strategy to attract and retain new customers with direct to customer sales and marketing.</p>

 <br>